emtneutrino/races/README.md

 Multiple races can be registered and started simultaneously by different players.

-If you wish to port these scripts to a specific system, such as ESX, you will need to modify the contents of the functions `getFunds`, `withdraw` and `deposit` in `races_client.lua` to work for your system.
+If you wish to port these scripts to a specific framework, such as ESX, you will need to modify the contents of the functions `GetFunds`, `SetFunds`, `Withdraw` and `Deposit` in `port.lua` to work for your framework.

 An untested attempt to port the funds functions to ESX is available in the `esx` folder.
-Copy `esx/races_client.lua` and `esx/races_server.lua` to your server's `resources/races/` folder.
+Copy `esx/port.lua` to your server's `resources/races/` folder.  **IF YOU DO NOT WANT TO INITIALIZE YOUR FUNDS TO 5000, COMMENT OUT LINE 123 OF `races_client.lua` BY ADDING `--` TO THE LEFT OF `TriggerServerEvent("races:initFunds", 5000)`.**

 SCREENSHOTS
 -----------